PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the fallback and primary absolute-final SE-FC/Gather-channel-fan-out pairs.
-A target-parameterized helper binds fallback work to `fallback_ir` with no Session LayoutState and primary work to the main ModelIR and Session layout state.
-Both scopes end before static-shape reconciliation.
-The lowerer's registered-runner call characterization is now 139, down from 160 before the recent helper extractions.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the five-runner terminal dual-Mul/Concat, boundary-input, Pad, generic transpose, and Gather-channel-fan-out sequence.
+The seven diagnostic events construct one graph index instead of up to five.
+The scope starts after the raw InstanceNorm residual/resize rewrite and ends before the conditional Mean/attention stage.
+The lowerer's registered-runner call characterization remains 139 because this is one production occurrence; runtime index construction is the optimized dimension.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.